Aryan-panda/TruthLens-AI/README.md

 3. **Install Dependencies**
    - Ensure you have Python installed.
-   - It is recommended to use a virtual environment.
+   - It is recommended to use a virtual environment if you are not using Google Colab.
    - Install the required libraries using the `requirements.txt` file:
    ```bash
    pip install -r requirements.txt
    ```

 4. **Run the Notebook**
+   - You can use Google Colab, or run the notebook locally:
    ```bash
    jupyter notebook TruthLens-AI.ipynb
    ```
-   - Or you can use Google Colab as well.

 ## Workflow